MichaelZane/chef-backend/README.md

-   ### EndPoint: To Show a recipe By Id without login.
+   * To Show the recipe By Id without login.

    Method        |           EndPoint